PearlMarketing/the-good-brow/src/components/sections/Services/index.md

       Not quite ready for your annual touch up?

       Enjoy the vibrancy you had after your first appointment back and get a color boost!

       Color Boosts are only available to clients who have completed a previous microblading session with me in the past; no sooner than 6 months after initial appointment.
     price: $125 (1 hour +)
     title: Color Boost
   - price: $195 (1 hour +)
     title: Annual Touch-Up (Existing clients only)
-  - description: >-
-      This is for the client who has done her 6 week touch up already- but theres a few spots that didnt take as well as hoped, or would like to add a few strokes that you were unsure about before!
+  - description: This is for the client who has done her 6 week touch up already- but theres a few spots that didnt take as well as hoped, or would like to add a few strokes that you were unsure about before!
-    price: '75.00'
+    price: "75.00"
-    title: 'Minor touch up '
+    title: "Minor touch up "
 ---